Part 2 of 2

 reveal longer-term patterns and trends that may not be as apparent when looking

 at the unadjusted quarterly medians.
-By smoothing out the data, you can identify more meaningful relationships and patterns that can be
+By smoothing the data, you can identify more meaningful relationships and patterns that are statistically significant.

 However, it's essential to note that using a moving average